qdrin/image2text/README.md

 # QImage2Text class.
-Text words detect and representign them as cv:String's
+Text words detect and representing them as cv:String's
 We are using [OpenCV](https://opencv.org/) library to work with images We are using [Tesseract](https://github.com/tesseract-ocr/tesseract) provided with opencv-contrib part of OpenCV
 ## Necessary dependencies